 Alison: This year we have 20 young adult and middle-grade authors joining Getting to Know Your Novel.
 I know they will be treated to some killer critiques from you (and all!).
-As I mentioned above, we feel especially lucky that you will return this fall to host your own workshop with special guests Kristen Stewart, Sage Blackwood, and Amy Rose Capetta.
+As I mentioned above, we feel especially lucky that you will return this fall to host your own workshop with special guests Kristen Simmons, Sage Blackwood, and Amy Rose Capetta.
 This workshop, Beginner’s Class in World Building and World Conjuring, is brand new to our retreat center.
 What should writers expect to learn in this course?

 Cori: I am SO excited about this workshop.
 World-building is a large topic, but I’m looking forward to walking writers across the three major stepping stones of crafting believable, tangible, and relatable worlds.

 While I’ve written several genre novels (literary science fiction, thriller science fiction, high fantasy, and space fantasy), I’ve found that being able to succinctly and vibrantly capture setting is an essential part of all storytelling, not just fiction set in other worlds.
 Picture books, novels in verse, contemporary, historical fiction, you name it — they all use this same skill set.
 I can’t wait to develop new worlds alongside our writers and experiment with techniques for capturing our world in surprising and resonant ways.